Karla Sofen: Return to the Thunderbolts

-Moonstone was confirmed as a member of the second Thunderbolts team, which was formed in the aftermath of Siege.
+Moonstone was confirmed as a member of the second Thunderbolts team, which was formed in the aftermath of Osborn's downfall.

-Luke Cage visitsed the women's section of the Raft, where he recruited Moonstone to be a member of the Thunderbolts once again.
+Luke Cage visited the women's section of the Raft, where he recruited Moonstone to be a member of the Thunderbolts once again.
 Moonstone claimed that "It is about time" someone came by to recruit her for the Thunderbolts, and that her "costume should be pressed".
 Moonstone's recruitment upset Songbird, but was insisted upon by higher authorities.
 After the members were selected, a test was given to see where the loyalties lay among the team.
 Moonstone showed to be one of the few who helped out Cage and the rest of the support team.
 During missions, Karla passively flirted with Cage, though she was rebuked by him and the rest of the team tried to manipulate him.
 She later stated that she genuinely respected his heroism.

 During the Avengers: Standoff! storyline, Moonstone was an inmate of Pleasant Hill, a gated community established by S.H.I.E.L.D.
 Using the powers of Kobik, S.H.I.E.L.D. turned Moonstone into a baker that specializes in making cupcakes.
 Baron Zemo and Fixer restored her memory, she helped to assault a S.H.I.E.L.D. outpost that was used as Pleasant Hill City Hall.

 Following the Pleasant Hill incident, Moonstone briefly joined up with Winter Soldier's incarnation of the Thunderbolts with the goal to prevent S.H.I.E.L.D. from continuing the Kobik Project.
-During an argument with Winter Soldier, Kobik lunged through Moonstone's chest, tearing out the Moonstone object and incapacitating Karla, she eventually gets the Moonstone back.
+During an argument with the Winter Soldier, Kobik lunged through Moonstone's chest, tearing out the Moonstone and incapacitating Karla.
+However, Karla eventually reclaims the Moonstone.

-Moonstone later joined the Thunderbolts into fighting Baron Helmut Zemo's incarnation of the Masters of Evil which ended with the Thunderbolts defeated.
+Moonstone later joined the Thunderbolts into fighting Zemo's incarnation of the Masters of Evil which ended with the Thunderbolts defeated.

-During the "Opening Salvo" part of the Secret Empire storyline, Moonstone defected to the Masters of Evil after Winter Soldier was sent back in time to World War II and Kobik was shattered.
+During the Secret Empire storyline, Moonstone defected to the Masters of Evil after Winter Soldier was sent back in time to World War II and Kobik was shattered.
 She assisted in gathering the pieces of Kobik.

+During the "One World Under Doom" storyline, Moonstone is among the original Thunderbolts members who join the Fulgar Victoris led by Valentina Allegra de Fontaine as Citizen V. She stayed by Atlas' side to keep him safe.